 Current Volunteer Positions Available

-Do you have your own photo library or access to one that would be willing to collaborate with us when we create our cross-cultural resources?
+Are you a photographer working in a remote Yolngu or Aboriginal community?
+Or do you have your own photo library or access to one?
+Would you be willing to collaborate with us when we create our cross-cultural resources?
 Many years ago we worked with a photographer in Darwin who offered us access to his photo library.
 But unfortunately, we have lost contact.
 Is there anyone who has a good photograph library and would allow us access to it?
 The photos can be of a general nature or specific to Arnhem Land.
 Please contact us if you can help!

 Mobile app Developer